The 13 Clocks: Reception

 Boucher and McComas praised the book as "magically adorned with touches of modern humor, hints of dark Jacobean terror, and gleams of pure poetry.".

 The USA's Common Core State Standards Initiative includes The 13 Clocks as a text exemplar for second and third grades.

 Audio

-Audio recordings have been produced, performed by Lauren Bacall (Pathways of Sound, POS 1039 & 1040), Peter Ustinov (Caedmon Audio, 1980, ISBN 978-0-898-45429-1) and Edward Woodward (Dove Entertainment, 1994, ISBN 978-1-558-00631-7 and Phoenix Audio, 2022, ISBN 978-1-597-77688-2).
+Audio recordings have been narrated by Lauren Bacall (Pathways of Sound, POS 1039 & 1040), Peter Ustinov (Caedmon Audio, 1980, ISBN 978-0-898-45429-1) and Edward Woodward (Dove Entertainment, 1994, ISBN 978-1-558-00631-7 and Phoenix Audio, 2022, ISBN 978-1-597-77688-2).

+In 1969, WBAI 99.5-FM in New York City broadcast an audio production which currently exists in the Pacifica Radio Archives; very little information currently exists as to the cast list.

-BBC Radio 4 broadcast a radio version of the story, adapted by Peter Fieldson, in December 1973 on Afternoon Theatre, with Heron Carvic as the Golux, Nigel Lambert as Prince Zorn, John Rowe as the Narrator, Paul Hardwick as the Duke, Godfrey Kenton as Hark, Pauline Wynn as Hagga, Sandra Clark as Saralinda and David Sinclair as the Captain.
+On 22 December 1973, BBC Radio 4 broadcast a version of the story, adapted by Peter Fieldson, on Afternoon Theatre, with Heron Carvic as the Golux, Nigel Lambert as Prince Zorn, John Rowe as the Narrator, Paul Hardwick as the Duke, Godfrey Kenton as Hark, Pauline Wynn as Hagga, Sandra Clark as Saralinda and David Sinclair as the Captain.